NFDI4BIOIMAGE/omero-kg-benchmark/README.md

 ./run-ontop.sh
 ```

-To leave the screen session press and hold the <kbd>Ctrl</kbd>, press and release <kbd>a</kbd> and press and release <kbd>d</kbd>.
+To leave the screen session press and hold <kbd>CTRL</kbd>, press and release <kbd>a</kbd>, press and release <kbd>d</kbd>, release <kbd>CTRL</kbd>.
+This brings you back into your login shell.
 You can then logout from the server, the screen session will continue in the background.